-- (a) in relation to archives the archivist or other person having, for the time being, immediate care and control of the collection comprising the archives; and - (c) in relation to a library the librarian or other person having, for the time being, immediate care and control of the collection comprising the library;
+- (a) in relation to archives-the archivist or other person having, for the time being, immediate care and control of the collection comprising the archives; and - (c) in relation to a library-the librarian or other person having, for the time being, immediate care and control of the collection comprising the library.

-"photograph" means a product of photography or of a process similar to photography, other than an article or thing in which visual images forming part of a cinematograph film have been embodied, and includes a product of xerography, and "photographic" has a corresponding meaning;
+photograph means a product of photography or of a process similar to photography, other than an article or thing in which visual images forming part of a cinematograph film have been embodied, and includes a product of xerography, and photographic has a corresponding meaning.

-"plate" includes a stereotype, stone, block, mould, matrix, transfer, negative or other similar appliance;
+plate includes a stereotype, stone, block, mould, matrix, transfer, negative or other similar appliance.

-"prospective owner" means:
+prospective owner means:

-(a) in relation to a future copyright that is not the subject of an agreement of a kind referred to in subsection 197 (1) - the person who will be the owner of the copyright on its coming into existence; or
+- (a) in relation to a future copyright that is not the subject of an agreement of a kind referred to in subsection 19(1)-the person who will be the owner of the copyright on its coming into existence; or - (b) in relation to a future copyright that is the subject of such an agreement-the person in whom, by virtue of that subsection, the copyright will vest on its coming into existence.

-"record" means a disc, tape, paper or other device in which sounds are embodied;
+record means a disc, tape, paper or other device in which sounds are embodied.

-"sculpture'includes a cast or model made for purposes of sculpture;
+sculpture includes a cast or model made for purposes of sculpture.

-"sound broadcast" means sounds broadcast otherwise than as part of a television broadcast;
+sound broadcast means sounds broadcast otherwise than as part of a television broadcast.

-"sound recording" means the aggregate of the sounds embodied in a record;
+sound recording means the aggregate of the sounds embodied in a record.

-"sound-track", in relation to visual images forming part of a cinematograph film, means:
+sound-track, in relation to visual images forming part of a cinematograph film, means: